oasis-sharp/SSBU-rewritten/CHANGELOGS/universal.md

 The moves and characters these changes effects are documented in each characters "new mechanics" section in their changelog

 - Some aerials can now be hitfalled
-- Most down airs can be cancelled into any special move or other aeriels
+- Most down airs can be cancelled into any special move or other aerials upon hitting a player (not shield)
+    - As many recoveries raw distances have been nerfed and the global DI multiplier has increased, many down airs have had knockback overall nerfed
+    - This means spiking and KOing people incredibly early offstage will be harder, but they can be repurposed for creative combos and setups du